A DWELLINGUP FOREST ESCAPE

 Enjoy a hearty breakfast at the iconic Blue Wren Café, located in the heart of Dwellingup, before you join you preferred tour at the Dwellingup Trails and Visitor Centre.

 Get to truly know the soul of Dwellingup and feel connected to country with local Aboriginal Elder, Maitland Hill from Kaarak Dreaming on his Nanga Brook Kep-Bilo Tour.
 Each tour starts with a moving Nyoongar welcome to country ceremony beneath the marri trees.
 Maitland takes great pride in sharing cultural katadjin (knowledge) of his ancient land, including identifying bush medicine, tasting bush tucker, learning traditional hunting techniques, and understanding the power of Dreamtime stories.
+With your knowledge cup full, and your stomach near empty, take time-out for an early picnic lunch in Lane Poole Reserve.
+Marvel at your surroundings and the things you have learned in this ancient part of Dwellingup.

 It’s time to step up the pace a notch, and Dwellingup can provide all the down-hills and inclines you could ever need to do just that.